plblum/jivs/planning/ModelRules Design Overview.md

 * Run server-only security checks
 * Run server-only pre-save business checks
 * Attempt save only when appropriate
-* Map save failures into BusinessLogicErrors
+* Map save failures into ExternalIssuesFound
 * Return success and/or error payloads to the client

 ---